Subzy132/eng130-API/README.md

 It stands for Representational State Transfer.
 This is a software architecture that places a set of constraints.

+it transfers a representation of the state of the resource to the requester or endpoint.

 ## Why Learn Rest API with Python?

 ## Why Python is a Good Language for developing Rest API?